SYL16/SJTRC-CCoV/README.md

 # SJTRC-CCoV
-R scripts used to generate figures for the paper "pre-existing humoral immunity to common human coronaviruses negatively impacts the protective SARS-CoV-2 antibody response".
+R script used to run statistical analyses and generate figures for the paper "pre-existing humoral immunity to common human coronaviruses negatively impacts the protective SARS-CoV-2 antibody response".